degenrocket/degenrocket-scripts/initial-server-setup/README.md

 The script above will:
 * Create a new postgres user (default: dbuser)
 * Set a password for a new user (default: dbuser)
-* Create a new database (default: news_database) owned by a new user
+* Create a new database (default: spasm_database) owned by a new user
 * Create required database tables

 ---